SapitoSucio/froggo-guides/docs/script_commands.md

 Event is a script event to be executed when the mob is killed.
 The event must be in the form "NPCName::OnEventName" to execute, and the event name label should start with "On".
-As with all events, if the NPC is an on-touch NPC, the player who triggers the script must be within 'trigger' range for the event to work.
+As with all events, if the NPC is an on-touch NPC, the player who triggers the script must be within `trigger` range for the event to work.

 There are two optional fields for monster size and AI.